roshanlulu/hackerrank/c/README.md

 - Print an integer denoting the minimum number of bribes needed to get the queue into its final state; print Too chaotic if the state is invalid (requires Person X to bribe more than 2 people).
 - Check Hacker rank for futher description.
 `https://www.hackerrank.com/challenges/new-year-chaos`

+#### Intro to Tutorial challenges
+- This is a simple challenge to get things started.
+Given a sorted array () and a number (), can you print the index location of  in the array?